- About NHMI

 In 1994 we kicked off efforts in the educational arm of our mission in the form of our first fall symposium and our post-professional athletic training residency.
 The fall symposium continues to be an annual event and in March of 2000 was joined by an annual orthopedic winter meeting.
 The residency, symposium and winter meeting make up the core of our educational activities.
 In 2013, the residency became the first program of its kind in the nation to receive CAATE accreditation.
 (In the photo, the first residents to complete the Accredited Residency, Brad Endres and Theresa Chester, receive their CAATE Certificates.)
 Other educational offerings include a camp scholarship for high school students interested in athletic training, occasional collaborations with other organizations and anatomy review (dissection) workshops.

 Our earliest research efforts included a survey of orthopedic surgeons designed to determine how ACL braces were being used and a look at the impact of joint hypermobility on athletic injury risk.
 Much of our research work has been collaborative and that is reflected in the makeup of our Research Committee where members represent the University of New Hampshire, Plymouth State University and Bridgewater State University, AT Still University and as well as many others.

 The Safe Sports Network started in the late '80s offering free sports physicals and athletic injury evaluation.
-Today, Safe Sports provides athletic training services at eight area high schools, free sports physicals, drop-in injury clinics, injury prevention education and concussion management.
+Today, Safe Sports provides athletic training services at nine area high schools, free sports physicals, drop-in injury clinics, injury prevention education and concussion management.
 In 2011, youth sports leagues became a focus of Safe Sports Network's comprehensive concussion program; several youth leagues now participate.
 Support from several foundation grants has allowed expansion to eight middle schools in 2015.